 What Critics Are Saying:

+This book was born out of my relationship with Hunter Thompson over many years.
+It covers the first four.
+The relationship started in Random House when one of my bosses, Jim Silberman, asked me to copy edit Hunter’s Hell’s Angels manuscript and be the link – his pathway up to Jim at the top of the chain.
+I was to keep Hunter happy by catering to his every concern.
 Hunter knew nothing about me.
 But he immediately secured permission to phone me at will, paid for by Random House.
 For months I was happily on the job at home and off.
 I see the arrangement – of unlimited phone calls – something like that in You’ve Got Mail, before personal internet.
 The Hell’s Angels senior editor, Jim Silberman, traveled out to San Francisco, early on, to meet Hunter Thompson.
 He secured the book, Hunter’s first to be published (it was half written in manuscript), from its intended paperback publisher, Ballantine.
 Signed and sealed the deal.
 And we were off to the races.

-NEW from the San Francisco/Sacramento Book Review:
+From the San Francisco/Sacramento Book Review:

-“. . .
+While the job at Random House did offer her the opportunity to meet a lot of writers and famous people, it is Hunter that became her secret office romance.
+The two start a correspondence within letters and long-distance phone calls that morphs from a concealed passion into a long-term friendship.
+Keep This Quiet! is a book about a woman’s life and her loves, determination, and discovery. “. . .
 A great deal of the book is personal letters from Hunter to Margaret, with Margaret’s inside emotions written in the theoretical margins.
 Harrell is an excellent storyteller, in a story that is never about the narrative, but about the real people.
-Every person in the book is bold and well defined; and I especially liked the notes where Harrell backs up her story with proof.”
+Every person in the book is bold and well defined; and I especially liked the notes where Harrell backs up her story with proof.

 Buy from Amazon here